 'Neutron' Jack Welch, who led GE's rapid expansion, dies at 84

-Jack Welch, who grew General Electric Co during the 1980s and 1990s into the most valuable public company in the United States, has died at age of 84, the conglomerate said on Monday.
+Jack Welch, who brought celebrity and swagger to the General Electric Co executive suite in the 1980s and 1990s by transforming a conglomerate best-known for light bulbs into the most valuable U.S. public company, has died at 84, GE said on Monday.

-Welch - known as "Neutron Jack" for cutting thousands of jobs - bought and sold scores of businesses, expanding the industrial giant into financial services and consulting.
-Under him, GE's market value grew from $12 billion to $410 billion, making Welch one of the most iconic chief executives of his era.
+Known as "Neutron Jack" for cutting thousands of jobs, Welch bought and sold scores of businesses, expanding the industrial giant into financial services and consulting.
+Under him, GE's market value grew from $12 billion to $410 billion, making Welch one of the most iconic corporate leaders of his era.
 But his push to build out the GE Capital financing business nearly proved the undoing of the entire enterprise during the global financial crisis more than a decade ago, and GE now trades at a fraction of its peak value.

 "When the book about business leaders in this century is written, Jack Welch will be near the very top," said Thomas Cooke, professor at Georgetown University's McDonough School of Business.
 "What he did as the leader of GE was remarkable."
 President Donald Trump tweeted: "There was no corporate leader like "neutron" Jack," adding his warmest sympathies "to his wonderful wife & family!"